Prince Christian Victor of Schleswig-Holstein: Cricket

-The Prince was a keen amateur cricketer, and played a single first-class match for I Zingari in 1897.
+Christian Victor was a keen amateur cricketer, and played a single first-class match for I Zingari in 1897.
 He scored 35 and 0.
 In lesser cricket, he represented Wellington College and also founded his own eponymous cricket team.

 Death

-In October 1900, while in Pretoria, he came down with malaria, and died of enteric fever, on 29 October, aged 33, after receiving Holy Communion in the presence of Lord Roberts and Prince Francis of Teck.
+In October 1900, while in Pretoria, Christian Victor came down with malaria, and died of enteric fever, on 29 October, aged 33, after receiving Holy Communion in the presence of Lord Roberts and Prince Francis of Teck.
 He was interred in the Pretoria cemetery on 1 November 1900.
 His grave is marked with a granite cross and a cast-iron railing.

-Writing in her journal, the Prince's grandmother Queen Victoria wrote of her grandson's death:
+Writing in her journal, the Christian Victor's grandmother Queen Victoria wrote of her grandson's death:

+His sister, Princess Marie Louise, wrote in her memoir My Memories of Six Reigns that she was visited by the ghost of Prince Victor while at home in South Kensington, 18 months after his death.
+She said that he told her that he had come "to see that you were all right and happy" and that she was not to follow him downstairs.
+She greeted him as 'Kicky' as that was the nickname his siblings called him.
+He was seated with his favourite dachshund on his knee and was dressed in his army khaki.
+She only remembered that he had died after he had left the room.

 Legacy

 There is a monument to him in the Chapel of the Crucifixion at Frogmore Mausoleum by Emil Fuchs.
 It was originally placed in St George's Chapel.
 Another monument dedicated to him also serves as a monument to the fallen officers, NCOs and Soldiers of the Devonshire, Somerset and Gloucestershire Regiments who lost their lives in the Boer War.
 This monument is located on Plymouth Hoe in Plymouth, outside the entrance to the Royal Citadel.

-There is also a statue of the Prince outside Windsor Castle (Berkshire, England), erected by his friends.
+There is also a statue of Christian Victor outside Windsor Castle (Berkshire, England), erected by his friends.
 The accompanying plaque displays his orders and campaign medals.

-Prince Christian's parents dedicated a window to him in the Royal Chapel of All Saints in Windsor Great Park in 1905.
+His parents dedicated a window to him in the Royal Chapel of All Saints in Windsor Great Park in 1905.

-T. Herbert Warren's biography of Prince Christian was published by John Murray in 1903.
+T. Herbert Warren's biography of Prince Christian Victor was published by John Murray in 1903.